emmericp/MoonGen/README.md

 This task configures queues and filters on the used NICs and then starts one or more *slave tasks*.

 Note that Lua does not have any native support for multi threading.
-MoonGen therefore starts a new and completely independent LuaJIT VM for each thread that is started.
+MoonGen therefore starts a new and completely independent LuaJIT VM for each thread.
 The new VMs receive serialized arguments: the function to execute and arguments like the queue to send packets from.
-Tasks can only shared state through the underlying library.
+Threads only share state through the underlying library.

 The example script [hello-world.lua](https://github.com/emmericp/MoonGen/blob/master/examples/hello-world.lua) shows how this threading model can be used to implement a typical load generation task.
 It implements a QoS test by sending two different types of packets and measures their throughput and latency.
 It does so by starting two packet generation tasks: one for the background traffic and one for the prioritized traffic.